vectordotdev/vector/rfcs/2021-05-05-7351-framing-and-codecs.md

 ## Rationale

-One prime example where a source's implementation may be reused with a different codec is the `syslog` source, or the upcoming `syslog` sink in #7106.
-Instead of reimplementing socket-based connection handling, the `syslog` components could be replaced by the `socket` counterparts combined with octet-framing.
+One prime example where a source's implementation may be reused with a different codec is the `syslog` source, or the upcoming `syslog` sink in [#7106](https://github.com/timberio/vector/issues/7106).
+Instead of re-implementing socket-based connection handling, the `syslog` components could be replaced by the `socket` counterparts combined with `octet-framing`.
+This reduces a possible source of bugs and inconsistencies and therefore leads to less maintenance burden.

-// TODO.
+Introducing codecs may also shrink unnecessary noise in config files by removing transform steps / input indirections, when basic transforms were used that are only concerned with encoding formats.

 <!--
 - Why is this change worth it?